eneroth/plato/README.md

 >
 > *Plato*

-This is why I try to keep the state separate from the rest of the code.
+This is why we should try to keep the state separate from the rest of the code.

 ## Purpose